KURE: Kaleidoquiz

 KURE annually produces Kaleidoquiz, a 26-hour team competition that involves trivia questions read over the air every six minutes, scavenger hunts, traveling questions, and other contests interspersed throughout the 26 hours.
 Kaleidoquiz is conducted by KURE DJs over the air waves and online.
 In recent years, the use of the internet has made this competition more accessible and the questions more difficult.
 In previous years, Kaleidoquiz has sent teams as far away as Toronto, Canada and required teams to do everything from pulling a bus to bringing "Your mom in a wedding dress" in as a scavenger hunt item.

 In 2017, Kaleidoquiz celebrated its 50th year in existence by joking about doing 50 hours of Kaleidoquiz.

 KURE Fest

 KURE annually hosts KURE Fest a free music festival bringing in touring and local artists to perform in the Memorial Union of Iowa State.
-It has brought artists such as Dan Deacon, Smallpools and Neon Indian to Iowa State previously.
+It has brought artists such as Dan Deacon, Alex G, and George Clanton to Iowa State previously.